azlam-abdulsalam/sfpowerscripts-test-repo/.azure-pipelines/README.md

 Prerequisites:
 - Azure Artifacts

 To support publishing and consuming sfpowerscripts packages.
-Use this quickstart to create a npm feed. https://docs.microsoft.com/en-us/azure/devops/artifacts/get-started-npm?view=azure-devops https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/npm-authenticate?view=azure-devops
+Use this quickstart to create a npm feed and a .npmrc file and add it to secure files https://docs.microsoft.com/en-us/azure/devops/artifacts/get-started-npm?view=azure-devops https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/npm-authenticate?view=azure-devops